Nonparametric estimation of multivariate convex-transformed densities: Main results

 \end{ex}

-Now for some models based on decreasing transformations $h$: \begin{ex}[Log-concave densities] This decreasing model is defined by the transform $h(y) = e^{-y}$.
-Limit points are: $y_{0}=+\infty$ and $y_{\infty}=-\infty$.
-Assumption~\ref{aD-integr-zero} holds for any $\alpha>d$.
-Assumption~\ref{aD-integr-infinf} holds for any $\gamma>C>0$. \end{ex} Many parametric models are subsets of this model.
-Below we specify convex functions $g$ which correspond to the densities of several distributions: \begin{enumerate} \item {\it Uniform:} Density of a uniform distribution on a convex set $C$ is log-concave:
+We now consider some models based on decreasing transformations $h$. \begin{ex}[(Log-concave densities)] This decreasing model is defined by the transform $h(y) = e^{-y}$.
+Limit points are $y_{0}=+\infty$ and $y_{\infty}=-\infty$.
+Assumption~\hyperlink{aD-integr-zero}{(D.1)} holds for any $\alpha>d$.
+Assumption \hyperlink{aD-integr-infinf}{(D.3)} holds for any $\gamma>C>0$. \end{ex}